Ketamine May Be Effective at Treating Alcohol Dependence and Depression, Studies Say

 Following an alcohol detox, you can receive cognitive-behavioral therapy and other psychological therapies that teach you how to avoid triggers and stay sober.
 These therapies also help you manage and overcome co-occurring disorders like depression so you face a greater chance of staying sober for life.

 If you need help fighting alcohol dependence, understand you’re not alone and that help is available and nearby.
-Call our 24/7 confidential helpline at 800-483-2193 to receive a free insurance verification check, and to find nearby alcohol detox centers ready to help you achieve improved health and an addiction-free lifestyle.
+Call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to receive a free insurance verification check, and to find nearby alcohol detox centers ready to help you achieve improved health and an addiction-free lifestyle.